PReS / PRINTO Research Grant - 5th Call for Applications

-For the fourth consecutive year, PReS and PRINTO are happy to announce the annual call for projects in the context of the cooperation between the PReS Working Parties (WP2.0) and PRINTO, with the aim of fostering excellence in Paediatric Rheumatology through diverse strategies, spanning from the provision of training and medical care to implementation of translational and clinical research.
-In the previous three cycles (editions of 2019, 2020 and 2021), a total of 17 applications were received and the three winning projects are ongoing.
+For the fifth consecutive year, PReS and PRINTO are happy to announce the annual call for projects in the context of the cooperation between the PReS Working Parties (WP2.0) and PRINTO, with the aim of fostering excellence in the field of Paediatric Rheumatology through diverse strategies, spanning from the provision of training and medical care to implementation of translational and clinical research

 The requirements to participate in the call are the following:

-- The support requested to PRINTO must be clearly described in the proposal;
+- The support requested of PRINTO must be described clearly in the proposal;

-- The proposed project must involve at least three countries, and partners in the proposal must provide a formal commitment letter of support to the PI on their institution letterhead with clear indication of their role in the project;
+- The proposed project should involve at least three countries, and partners in the proposal must provide a formal commitment letter of support to the PI on their institution letterhead with clear indication of their role in the project;

 - Patient associations must be involved in the definition of the research needs and in the design of the proposal.

 - The applying PI of the project and their Home institution should be based in a European Paediatric Rheumatology Centre;

 The deadline for presentation of the projects is February 15th 2024.

-For submission inquiries, please contact PRINTO coordinating centre (firstname.lastname@example.org).
+For submission inquiries, please contact the PRINTO Coordinating Centre (firstname.lastname@example.org).
 You can download here the Grant template to be used.
-Please consider that any proposal not presented through the official Grant template may be excluded from the evaluation.
+Please consider that any proposal not presented using the official Grant template will be excluded from evaluation.

 Any publication(s) arising from the projects will be followed after the byline of authors “for the PReS WP2.0 (name of the WP2.0) and PRINTO” as per the International Committee of Medical Journal Editors (ICMJEs) criteria (http://icmje.org) and the PRINTO publication policy (https://www.printo.it/publications/authorship-policy).
 The PI and co-PI will be first or last authors.